 In 1914 Winston and Jack discovered the true treachery of their mother and the hatred for his mother grew.

 Winston Churchill was always by his own admissions a rebel and a born maverick.
-He was not the brightest of students and he was certainly capable of ‘dastardly’ behavior, both at school and whilst in the Army.
+He was not the brightest of students and he was certainly capable of ‘dastardly’ behaviour, both at school and whilst in the Army.
 In 1900, he was elected Conservative MP for Oldham but in 1904, he left the Conservative Party and joined the Liberal Party, which, he believed, better represented his economic views on free trade.
-From 1906 to 1908, he was a Liberal MP for northwest Manchester and from 1908 to 1922; he was strangely enough MP for Dundee.
+From 1906 to 1908, he was a Liberal MP for northwest Manchester and from 1908 to 1922; he was, strangely enough, MP for Dundee.

 Between 1908 and 1910, Winston Churchill held a cabinet post when Herbert Asquith, leader of the Liberal Party, appointed him President of the Board of Trade.
 Winston Churchill’s major achievement in this post was to establish labour exchanges.